-While we try to use Incremental Replication for SaaS integrations whenever possible, replicating high numbers of rows is sometimes unavoidable.
+While we try to use Key-based Incremental Replication for SaaS integrations whenever possible, replicating high numbers of rows is sometimes unavoidable.
 This can be because:

 - The integration generates massive amounts of data.
 Mixpanel, for example, typically contains large amounts of data.

-- Some tables require Full Table Replication or querying for a time range (attribution window) to ensure accuracy.
+- Some tables require Full Table Replication or querying for a time range (attribution window) during each replication job to ensure accuracy.

 The integration contains nested data structures.
-If you’re using a data warehouse that doesn’t natively support nested structures, Stitch will de-nest these structures and create sub-rows which will result in a higher number of replicated rows.
+If you’re using a destination that doesn’t natively support nested structures, Stitch will de-nest these structures and create sub-rows which will result in a higher number of replicated rows.

 For an in-depth walkthrough of how JSON arrays are deconstructed in Stitch, as well as what arrays are in the first place, check out the Handling of Nested Data Structures & Row Count Impact guide.

 To find out more about your SaaS integrations’ data structure and replication methods, we recommend checking out our extensive SaaS integration docs.
 Every SaaS integration has detailed info about the tables Stitch will replicate and the methods used to do so.

-To keep your row count down and your data warehouse tidy, you can also de-select any tables you don’t need.
+To keep your row count down and your destination tidy, you can also de-select any tables or columns you don’t need.

-Note: This is only applicable to database integrations and the SaaS integrations that support whitelisting, or the replication of individual tables.
+Note: This is only applicable to the integrations that support table and/or column selection.